 Interview with The Coffee Couple

-Every once in a while you meet someone who really knows their stuff and loves what they do so much you can't help get excited when they talk to you about their subject.
+Every once in a while you meet someone who really knows their stuff and loves what they do so much you can't help but get excited when they talk to you about their subject.
 In this case, it wasn't someone, but a couple who call themselves The Coffee Couple and I had the opportunity to interview them about their favorite topic - espresso or what they call coffee.

 Andreanne Hamel and Luc Cloutier have been a couple since 2004, and have been The Coffee Couple since 2006.
 They live in Sherbrooke, Québec, where they both work from home on their online business which is now dedicated to making great espresso and espresso drinks at home.

-Luc, age 32, started drinking coffee in college as a mean of keeping awake long enough to study.
+Luc, age 32, started drinking coffee in college as a means of keeping awake long enough to study.
 He used to drink instant coffee and drip coffee.
 He was first introduced to espresso by a colleague who had the habit of ordering espresso in every restaurant they went to.
 He became a proud espresso machine owner shortly after.

-Andréanne, age 26, didn’t drink coffee at all until she met Luc in University.
+Andréanne, age 26, didn’t drink coffee at all until she met Luc at University.
 She claims he charmed her by preparing a cappuccino for her.
 Introduced to the world of coffee by Luc, she has never since stopped enjoying a daily cup or two.

-This first part of the interview is about how to make a great cup of espresso and what are the many factors that will effect the final outcome.
+This first part of the interview is about how to make a great cup of espresso and what are the many factors that will affect the final outcome.
 The second part of the interview can be seen on my Espresso Machines page and looks at 3 different types of machines for making espresso and which might be right for you.

 Hi Luc and Andreanne, how did you come up with The Coffee Couple?